roysanchez/Oracle-UDT-Example/README.md

 # Oracle-UDT-Example
-An example project for the standard way of using Oracle's UDT in .NET
+An example project for the standard way of using Oracle's UDT in ServForOracle.

+Note: It only supports .NET Full Framework and you need to download the native Oracle dependencies from their website [here](http://www.oracle.com/technetwork/topics/dotnet/downloads/odacdeploy-4242173.html).

-It's used as an example for the library ServForOracle, you can see a more detailed explanation in this blog post - https://blog.roysanchez.net/odp-net-and-the-quest-for-using-objects-udts-in-net .
+It's used as an example for the library ServForOracle, you can see a more detailed explanation in this blog post - https://blog.roysanchez.dev/how-to-use-servfororacle/.